spandian-godaddy/vps4/README.md

 The appropriate SSL certificates will need to be placed in the directory where the script is set to run.
 The jobs are setup under the user **vps4monitor** and the password is available from the vps4 development team.
 The monitoring scripts are setup manually and invoked using a cron scheduler on a separate server in each DC for the production environment.
+The monitoring scripts will update the *vps4-monitoring* slack channel with alerts.

 | DC Env    |   Server                              |
 | -------   | ------------------------------------- |